 - Click Set basic HTML as default view near the top.

-What is it that simple HTML Gmail cannot do?
+What is it that basic HTML Gmail cannot do?

 Gmail’s standard version includes many a feature that the simple HTML interface lacks.
 These include: